Tunji17/firstbase/README.md

 ## Blockchains Supported

-This contract can support any EVM compliant chain, where the swap is also a Uniswap V2 copy.
+This contract can support any EVM compliant chain, where the swap is also a Uniswap V2 copy & the bridge also supports the chain.
 We currently do not support Uniswap V3 or other swaps.

 - Polygon
 - Ethereum